How to recover from tree damage after a storm

 Other more serious damage should be treated by a tree specialist.
 A tree specialist should treat other more serious damage especially if extensive bracing, cabling or removal of large branches is required.
 As always, never try to remove branches or trees from utility lines.
 Let the professionals do it.
-That is a job for the professionals.
 As with all things, there is a right and a wrong way to repair storm‑damaged trees.

 - Trees with broken tops, which still have four or more live limbs remaining